aragon/nest/grants/Bastet/Design.md

 Provides:

-- An extended Web3 interface for DApps
+- UX for adminstrative tasks
+    - Accounts / Keys / Wallets
+    - Blockchains and connection methods
+    - DApp access and permissions
+- Notifications / Popups when DApps need actions by the user
 - An administration API for the Bastet UI

 Internally: